mannattuli/LastFM-Webscraper/README.md

 A fun Last fm webscraper to get the latest listened song by just entering your profile link in the app.py, then opening index.html will show the artist and the song you are currently listening to!
-I have added flask as the backend to this.